Homepage

 Psychotherapy is a general term used to describe all kinds of psychological work and is sometimes used specifically to describe meetings at a frequency of once, twice or three times per week.
 Psychotherapy and analysis look at a person's particular difficulties broadly, taking into account an individual's personality as a whole, as well as their upbringing and any particular life events.

-Counselling is a term that many people (particularly the 'man-on-the-street') use nowadays to describe any kind of psychological work, although it is sometimes used more specifically to describe short-term psychotherapeutic work with a specific focus; for example, when someone has had a particular trauma or difficult experience, such as a car accident, a divorce or redundancy.
+Counselling is a term that many people (particularly the 'person-on-the-street') use nowadays to describe any kind of psychological work, although it is sometimes used more specifically to describe short-term psychotherapeutic work with a specific focus; for example, when someone has had a particular trauma or difficult experience, such as a car accident, a divorce or redundancy.

 I am not a counsellor (counselling trainings are usually much shorter and less intensive) although I am happy to work with short-term, focused issues, and have found that bringing the in-depth knowledge and experience from analytic work can offer a fuller perspective to such difficulties.